Broadband for working from home

 Business broadband packages you can get at home are offered by some broadband providers and offer things like higher upload speeds, cloud storage, free remote working software, web hosting and static IPs.
 A static IP can be required if, say, you're running a VPN (virtual private network) for yourself and your colleagues, or you need to log into someone else's network (your office's, say).
 Here are the home and business broadband providers we recommend checking out.

-• BT Business – Offers four different business broadband packages which offer differing levels of service, with the more expensive packages offering IT support, expert setup, a static IP, an unbreakable wi-fi guarantee and more.
+• BT Business – Offers numerous speeds, each with three differing levels of service available, with the more expensive packages offering IT support, expert setup, a static IP, an unbreakable Wi-Fi guarantee and more.
 The packages are available from 76Mbps all the way up to 900Mbps depending on your business needs

-• TalkTalk Business – Offers several business packages: an ADSL package with speeds up to 18Mbps, and fibre packages with speeds up to 76Mbps, all the way up to 900Mbps.
+• TalkTalk Business – Offers several business packages, from 76Mbps, all the way up to 900Mbps.
 Static IPs are extra, depending on how many you need, but TalkTalk will provide 7-day support and free network security

 Our most popular deals